EronWright/vagrant-mesos-cluster/README.md

 vagrant-mesos-cluster
 =====================

-A vagrant configuration to set up a cluster of mesos master, slaves and zookeepers through ansible
+A vagrant configuration to set up a cluster of mesos master, slaves and zookeepers through ansible.

 # Usage